airthreesixty/website-air360/content/en/product.md

 Confirm your hypothesis faster.
 Our session replay engine  has Advanced filters to get to relevant replays for your analysis.
 Go directly session replays transcripts to save time.
 No need to watch replays, all interactions are available in written.
 ::

-::single-description{imagePath="/en/userSegments.jpeg" imageStatus="block" imageStatus2="hidden" alt="On-page analytics" icon="/icons/iconStar.svg" theme-color="#3C8BFF"}
+::single-description{imagePath="/en/userSegments.jpeg" imageStatus="block" imageStatus2="hidden" alt="On-page analytics" icon="/icons/iconStar.svg" theme-color="#3C8BFF" :isShadow="false"}
 #title
 User segments
 #description